 If you're of childbearing age and/or pregnant: Despite common fallacies, there are plenty of safe, delicious fish options for pregnant or soon-to-be pregnant women to enjoy right from a grocer's seafood department.
 Fish are especially wonderful for women who are expecting because they provide so many nutrients for boosting a baby's growth, development and intellect.
 For most people, the risk of eating mercury-exposed fish is not a health concern, but developing fetuses and young children are more sensitive to the effects mercury has on the brain.
 Not sure which fish is 'a catch?'
 Check out the Department's wallet card for childbearing aged women.
 Tuck it in your diaper bag or wallet to help make healthy choices when you are out to eat or shopping.

 If you're a fisher or angler: Just like fish can be fun (and challenging at times) to catch, they can be rewarding to eat!
 You may not always be able to control which fish at are the end of your line, but you can control what fish makes it to your stomach.
 Have questions about which fish should be making it from your fishing line to your table and just how much you should be eating?
 Check out the Department's basic guidelines for eating freshwater fish in Florida for tips on what to consume and what to throw back in each Florida region.
-Saltwater advisories can be found at the fish advisory page.
+Additional freshwater information and saltwater advisories can be found at the fish advisory page.

 If you're a physician: Because we're passionate about spreading the word about fish as far as we can, we need your help!
 We know your patients turn to you for guidance—so make sure you're giving them all that you can when it comes to fish consumption advice.
 Emphasize the importance of seafood in a healthy diet, even during pregnancy, and encourage them to visit the fish advisory page for more information and for their own copy of a fish wallet card—a pocket-sized cheat sheet to carry along to grocery stores or restaurants as a reminder which fish varieties are best!